 Colorectal cancer is usually caused by a polyp in the colon turning malignant.
 As such, early detection and removal of polyps while they are still benign, is crucial.
-Consider making an appointment with a colorectal cancer specialist for recommended screening tests.
+Consider making an appointment with a colorectal cancer surgeon for recommended screening tests.

-For patients with higher risk levels, it will be good to consult a Singapore colon specialist to find out ways you can manage your risk levels and aid in early detection of the disease.
+For patients with higher risk levels, it will be good to consult a Singapore colon surgeon to find out ways you can manage your risk levels and aid in early detection of the disease.